DirectRender/TechnicalDemos/NordicForest.md

 - Uses Ray Traced Shadows instead of Shadow Mapping/Virtual Shadow Mapping (SM/VSM).
 - Uses Contact Shadows for smaller foliage/meshes such as grass, leafs and swamps.
 - Uses Temporal Super Resolution (TSR) for Anti-Aliasing.
-- Has an average of ~3 million tris being drawned (Not optimized good enough, the bigger version level has around ~500 thousand tris)
+- Has an average of ~3 million tris being drawned.
+(Not optimized good enough, the bigger version level has around ~500 thousand tris)
 - Nanite calculates 5-10 thousand instances/meshes (Depending on where the camera/player is).
 - Alot of Ray Tracing is used, so Draw calls is exactly optimized enough to keep up with the GPU.
 (We do not support bottleneck)
 - Reflections does not use High Quality Translucency Reflections (Look in the water, picture below*) since that costs way too much in this scene.